Elizabeth Cusma

 What advice would you give to young women entering your industry?

-The best thing to do is to journal, to really have a good journaling practice of both processing what you're going through day-to-day, but then also to give yourself space to dream and think about what you want.
-It sounds simple, but I think having that intentional space of self-reflection is actually more helpful than we want to believe, and the people I know who do it really do make the most of their lives in ways that I really respect.
+The best thing to do is to journal, to have a good journaling practice for both processing what you're going through day-to-day, but also to give yourself space to dream and think about what you want.
+It sounds simple, but I think having that intentional space for self-reflection is actually more helpful than we want to believe, and the people I know who do it really do make the most of their lives in ways that I really respect.
 Putting pen to paper as often as you can in a consistent fashion is really, really important.
-It helps you stay grounded and hear your own voice internally about what you actually want, what you're actually going through, what you're doing, and whether what you're doing right now is or is not really aligning.
+It helps you stay grounded and hear your own voice internally about what you actually want, what you're actually going through, what you're doing, and whether what you're doing right now is or is not aligned with your values.
 It can help you change or pivot as you need to faster, because you see those patterns more starkly.
 Also, for women, don't be afraid to use other women for help, and be supportive of other women too.
-That's really, really important.
 My business partner is a woman, and I think we work so well together because there is parity at a lot of different levels, which is sometimes harder to achieve with a male co-founder.

 What are the biggest challenges or opportunities in your field right now?

 The obvious answer is lack of capital.
 You need money to make money.
-From just a sheer execution standpoint, finding capital is the biggest challenge, especially if you're not born a trust fund kid, which just makes it a lot harder.
-But then from a growth perspective, having the right team around you to help you make good decisions is critical.
-Also, having real honest people who can help you pivot when you need to is important.
-That feedback loop is hard to find, finding the right team is challenging.
-I think as a woman, it's easy to think that you need a man somehow to help, but my business partner is a woman, and I think we actually work so well together because there is parity at a lot of different levels, which is sometimes harder to achieve with a male co-founder.
+From just a sheer execution standpoint, finding capital is the biggest challenge.
+From a growth perspective, having the right team around you to help you make good decisions is critical.
+Having honest people who can help you pivot when you need to is important.
+That feedback loop is hard to create, but invaluable.

 What values are most important to you in your work and personal life?